OT · New England Patriots

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Sebastian Gutierrez grades out as a shaky OT for New England Patriots (D+ Performance).
-The money matches the play — the Contract Value Index lands at D, a slight overpay.
+Against that production, his deal reads as fairly priced on the Contract Value Index (C+) — the team is paying below what the play would command.
 The public read is mixed (C- Sentiment), drawn from current news and social signal rather than the box score.
 As a pro, expect these grades to move quickly as a real sample builds.

 Total Value